doubleII/Test/Git.md

 now your project root point to repo2

 5. Git push

-Use separate branch and after successful pushing the projectA make pull request into master.

-Thats all.
+That's all.

 ## Rename local brach